 Learning Outcomes for the degree of Master of Architecture in Architecture

-The accredited degree program must demonstrate that each graduate possesses the knowledge and skills defined by the criteria set out below.
-The knowledge and skills are the minimum for meeting the demands of an internship leading to registration for practice.
+The MARCH is the School’s accredited degree program and must demonstrate that each graduate possesses the knowledge and skills defined by the learning outcomes set out below.
+The knowledge and skills are the minimum for meeting the demands of an internship leading to registration for architectural practice.

 The school must provide evidence that its graduates have satisfied each criterion through required coursework.
 If credits are granted for courses taken at other institutions or online, evidence must be provided that the courses are comparable to those offered in the accredited degree program.

 When students complete the MARCH degree program, they will be able to:

 - Engage in the practice of architecture in its many forms.